 A documentary that examines the 1989 case of five black and Latino teenagers who were convicted of raping a white woman in Central Park.
 After having spent between 6 and 13 years each in prison, a serial rapist confessed to the crime.

-They are married men that are on the DL and pass HIV to their male/ female partners basically.
-Many of the men hide behind the vow of marriage but still desire men.
-The women know but have grown accustom to the extravagant lifestyle.
+They are married men that pass H.I.V. to their male or female partners.
+Many of the men hide behind the vow of marriage, but still desire men.
+The women know, but have grown accustomed to the extravagant lifestyle.